knock on wood (touch wood)

 - The team I support has been winning every game so far, knock on wood.

 - We have had a great week so far, and touch wood, we will end it on a high note.

 - We expect to close the deal by the end of this week, knock on wood.

 - We have had a smooth journey so far, touch wood.

-- Our new venture has got off to a great start and touch wood, we’ll be doing good business by the end of the year.
+- Our new venture has got off to a great start, and touch wood, we’ll be doing profitable business by the end of the year.